retaildevcrews/ngsa/IaC/BareMetal/README.md

 ## Deploy ngsa

-Follow the deployment instructions in `app` to deploy ngsa
+Follow the deployment instructions in [app](app/README.md) to deploy ngsa

+## Debug fluentd

+Follow the deployment instructions in [fluentd/debug](fluentd/debug/README.md) to debug ngsa with fluentd and Azure Log Analytics